mmstroik/vicinae-kde-services/README.md

 ### Enable as root fallback command

 1. Search for "Configure Fallback Commands" in Vicinae
-2. Enable "Search System Settings"
+2. Enable "Search KDE System Settings"
-3. KDE settings modules will now appear in root search results
+3. The option to use the root search query as the search input for KDE settings modules will now appear in the root search results

 ## Development